2025 Mitsubishi Outlander PHEV

 - Three-zone automatic climate control

-- Driver's seat memory functions
+- Driver's seat memory settings

 - Leather upholstery

-- Heated rear outboard seats
+- Heated outboard rear seats

-- Rear seat sunshades
+- Rear side sunshades

 - Two household-style power outlets

-- Premium leather upholstery
+- Semi-aniline leather upholstery

-SEL Black Edition
+SEL Black Edition additions to the SEL's equipment are:

-- Black-painted exterior trim
+- Blacked-out exterior trim

-- 20-inch black wheels
+- Black 20-inch wheels

 Mitsubishi to Revamp Its North American Lineup with New Electrified Vehicles